1 ½ pounds plum tomatoes, cut in half

 Preheat oven to 400 degrees.

-Place the tomatoes on a foil lined baking sheet and toss with 3 Tbs. of the olive oil and ½ tsp. each of the salt and pepper.
+Place the tomatoes on a foil lined baking sheet and toss with 3 tablespoon of the olive oil and ½ teaspoon each of the salt and pepper.
 Roast for 45-50 minutes until tender and lightly browned.

 Add the bay leaves, tomato paste, water, and roasted tomatoes to the pot and bring to a boil.
 Stir to combine until tomato paste is fully incorporated and sauce begins to thicken slightly.
 Cover and reduce heat to simmer.
 Cook for 2-3 hours, stirring occasionally.